Meet Our Providers

 1766 Oakman Blvd., Detroit, MI 48213

-The Dominican Literacy Center provides adult basic education, GED preparation and high school completion, English as a Second Language, and workforce readiness services for adults at its site in the Samaritan Center on Connor on the east side of Detroit.
-Academic instruction is provided primarily through one-to-one instruction as well as computer-based and small group instruction.
-The Dominican Literacy Center was founded in 1989 by the Adrian Dominican Sisters to provide adult literacy.
+The Dominican Literacy Center (DLC) provides Adult Basic Education, GED preparation and High School Completion, English as a Second Language, and workforce readiness services for adults at its site in the Samaritan Center on the east side of Detroit.
+Academic instruction is provided primarily through one-to-one tutoring as well as computer-based and small group instruction.
+The Dominican Literacy Center was founded in 1989 by the Adrian Dominican Sisters.
+In 2017, DLC was proud that 8 learners earned their GED and 9 earned their High School Diploma.
+They look forward to 20 learners earning their GED/High School Completion in 2017/2018.
+To learn more, please visit www.dlcliteracy.org

 Kimberly Williams, Executive Director